Tutorial | Dashboard management#

 Export using the Dataiku interface#

-2. In the right panel, select the Actions tab, then Export.
+1. Still in view mode, in the right panel, select the Actions tab, and then Export.

 The PDF will be downloaded to your file system and include the dashboard view with your selected filters.